INDEX: Experiential Learning Opportunities

 INDEX (Industry Experience) is an experiential education program that provides students campus-wide the opportunity to gain professional experience prior to graduation by connecting them with leading brands and clients to develop creative solutions to business challenges.
 It’s designed to be a centralized point of entry connecting students with all the different industry experience opportunities on campus.

-INDEX allows students to build their portfolios, strengthen their resumes, and acquire confidence and familiarity with industry best practices.
+INDEX allows students to gain professional experience and build their portfolios, strengthen their resumes, and acquire confidence and familiarity with industry best practices.
 INDEX represents the College’s long-standing priority and purpose: to focus on students’ futures in the creative industries and to empower them to thrive as creative leaders.

 Since INDEX was established in August 2021, Ringling students have worked with close to 200 unique professional bodies ranging from nationally and internationally acclaimed clients such as the Smithsonian American Art Museum and Moffitt Cancer Center to innovative start-ups and independent brands.
 It has become the third pillar of the overarching Ringling College experience: world-class academics, a robust and well-rounded student life, and INDEX.

-Industry Experiences are abundant and available across campus through experiential learning in the classroom, Design Center, Studio Labs, the Makerspace, volunteerism, internships, and as client-sponsored competitions, immersive experiences, and elective courses.
+Industry Experiences are abundant and available across campus through experiential learning in the classroom, Design Center, Studio Labs, the Makerspace, volunteerism, internships, and as client-sponsored competitions, customized project experiences, and elective courses.

 *INDEX is an initiative developed by Ringling College in partnership with The Patterson Foundation that provides creative, experiential learning opportunities to all of its students.